Ben Schreckinger

 Ben Schreckinger (born c.
 1990) is an American journalist and writer.
-He is a national political correspondent for Politico Magazine, author, and "long-form writer."
-He is the author of The Bidens: Inside the First Family’s Fifty-Year Rise to Power— a book on the life of U.S. President Joe Biden.
+He is a national political correspondent for Politico Magazine and author of The Bidens: Inside the First Family’s Fifty-Year Rise to Power— a book on the life of U.S. President Joe Biden.

 Early life and education

 Schreckinger is from Belmont, Massachusetts.
 He attended Brown University, where he studied classics and graduated with a Bachelor of Arts in 2012.
 As a student, he was Editor-in-Chief of The Brown Daily Herald.
 Later he freelanced as a ghostwriter for a consultancy's blog, for The Boston Globe, and for Boston Magazine.

 Career

 Politico was Schreckinger's first full-time job following his education at Brown University.
 He has also written for Salon, The Financial Times, The Atlantic, The Boston Globe and for GQ.

 Jonathan Greenblatt of the Anti-Defamation League said that a 2017 article on Trump and Putin by Schreckinger it "evokes age-old myths about Jews".
 In March and June 2016, Schreckinger was denied entry to or ejected from then-candidate and future U.S. President Trump events he was covering at the time.
 In the latter case, Schreckinger had entered using a general admission ticket, not a press pass, so a security guard removed him.
 In the summer of 2019, Schreckinger reported on bias at the Southern Poverty Law Center.